 The Platinum Card is automatically enrolled into the Membership Rewards Ascent Premium, which allows for Card Members to transfer their Membership Rewards Points to 10 frequent flyer programs including Qantas Frequent Flyer, Velocity Frequent Flyer, KrisFlyer, Asia Miles, Skywards, Etihad Guest and more at a 2:1 ratio.

 How you could use the bonus points from this card

-|Card||American Express Platinum Charge|
+|Card||American Express Platinum Card|

 |Loyalty Program||American Express Membership Rewards (MR)|

-American Express Travel and American Express Fine Hotels & Resorts discounts
+American Express Travel Online and Fine Hotels + Resorts Program

 |Overseas transaction fee||3% of the converted amount|

 |Mobile wallet||Apple Pay, Google Pay and Samsung Pay|

 Card Account Balance Cover

 Smartphone Screen Cover